MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

 ## Summary

-In this tutorial you deployed a web application to a set of Azure VMs using Azure Pipelines and Deployment Groups.
-While this scenario just covered a handful of machines, you can easily scale the process up to support hundreds, or even thousands, of machines using virtually any configuration.
+In this tutorial, you deployed a web application to a set of Azure VMs using Azure Pipelines and Deployment Groups.
+While this scenario covered a handful of machines, you can easily scale the process up to support hundreds, or even thousands, of machines using virtually any configuration.

 ## Clean up resources